 On February 11, 2025, APLD HPC Holdings LLC, a wholly-owned subsidiary of the Company, entered into a credit and guaranty agreement (the "SMBC Credit Agreement") with Sumitomo Mitsui Banking Corporation ("SMBC").
 The SMBC Credit Agreement provides for an aggregate of \$375 million of term loans, which includes base rate loans and SOFR loans, and matures 18 months after the closing date.
-Base rate loans bear interest at the base rate plus (i) 2.50% from the closing date until the six month anniversary of the closing date, (ii) 3.50% after the six month anniversary of the closing date until the one year anniversary of the closing date while SOFR loans bear interest at the daily simple SOFR plus (i) 3.50% from the closing date until the six month anniversary of the closing date, (ii) 4.50% after the six month anniversary of the closing date, and (iii) 5.50% after the one year anniversary of the closing date.
+Base rate loans bear interest at the base rate plus (i) 2.50% from the closing date until the six month anniversary of the closing date, (ii) 3.50% after the six month anniversary of the closing date until the one year anniversary of the closing date, and (iii) 4.50% after the one year anniversary of the closing date, (ii) 4.50% after the six month anniversary of the closing date, (ii) 4.50% after the six month anniversary of the closing date, (ii) 4.50% after the one year anniversary of the closing date, and (iii) 5.50% after the one year anniversary of the closing date.
 For the year ended May 31, 2025, the average SOFR was 7.82%.
 As of May 31, 2025, remaining unamortized deferred financing costs related to the issuance of the loan was \$4.4 million.